 The data collection for NHANES began in the early 1960s.
 The survey data examines a nationally representative sample of about 5,000 persons each year.
 The interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements, as well as laboratory tests administered by highly trained medical personnel.
 We were able to get our hands on the 2014 data from Kaggle.

-We decided we wanted to predict blood pressure on a multitude of variables.
+We decided we wanted to create a model that predicts any individual’s blood pressure by using a multitude of variables concerning lifestyle, diet, demographics, and health conditions.
 After doing some research we narrowed down the variables available in the NHANES data set.
 The website of the Mayo Clinic was a main resource in determining what variables might influence blood pressure (www.mayoclinic.org).

 We learned that the more blood your heart pumps and the narrower your arteries, the higher your blood pressure.
 Primary (essential) hypertension develops gradually over many years while various conditions and medications can lead to secondary hypertension.
 Known risk factors include, age, race, family history, being overweight, not being physically active, use of tobacco, too much salt in diet, too little potassium, drinking too much alcohol, stress, some chronic conditions, sleep apnea and pregnancy.